sopra-fs24-group-32/sopra-fs24-group-32-server/contribution.md

 adjusted display for back and Profile Button

 ## Nicolas H.
+There was a bug that the imageURL persisted after each round so that players were shown the image of the last round -> fixed (issue #60 in client)

+After the game is over a home button is displayed under the final scoreboard.
+If the host clicks on the home button the lobby should be deleted, if a non-host user clicks on it the user should leave the lobby.
+In both cases after leaving/deleting the lobby the user is forwarded to the home screen -> corresponds to issues: #107 #108 and #62 (client)

 ## Roger
 1. The host has the ability to remove any player from the lobby during the lobby stage #94